Kangonaut/aegis-athena/mission-docs/spacecraft.md

 #### 2.3.3.3 Atmosphere Revitalization System (ARS)

-Indispensable to the livability of the S.P.A.C.E.C.R.A.F.T. module, the Atmosphere Revitalization System (ARS) upholds the health of the spacecraft's internal environment.
+Indispensable to the livability of the SPACECRAFT module, the Atmosphere Revitalization System (ARS) upholds the health of the spacecraft's internal environment.
 Primarily, the ARS removes carbon dioxide from the cabin air while cooling and conditioning the air, thus maintaining a regulated, comfortable in-craft climate for the crew.

 ##### 2.3.3.3.1 Loop Fan